MStokluska/Year-2-Semester-1---Java/README.md

 Programme purpose:
 This is a programme that can have multiple software users and each software user can have their own database of fans, players or subscribers.
-Also, each user can specify what values would he like his users to have except for name, surname and age which pre-programmed attributes.
-Programme is persistent and saves linked lists in .txt format relatively so does not need access permissions.
+Also, each user can specify what values the users are allowed to have except for name, surname and age which pre-programmed attributes.
+Programme is persistent and saves linked lists in .txt format relatively, so does not need access permissions.

 How to: